Mubi-10/Medical-Appointment-Demand-Forecasting/README.md

 - Training period: January 2020 – February 2021
 - Testing period: February 2021 – May 2021

-The chronological split prevents future observations from being used to train the forecasting model.
+The chronological split ensures that observations from the test period are not used to fit the forecasting model.

 ## 🤖 Forecasting Models